What is a vector file ? - Published: 2018-02-07

 SVG files are vector file formats for the web.
 If you want to create an animation on your site where your logo is enlarged for example, you have to use this format in order for it to remain high quality and sharp.
 SVG files are great for logos, icons, buttons…

-In conclusion, when designing a logo, make sure that you have the right files and the right resolution.
+In conclusion, whether you design your logo with a logo maker, a design agency or through a logo design contest, make sure that you have the right files and the right resolution.
 Vector files are indispensible and will be asked of you by graphic designers, printers, etc… High resolution files for printing are important as well as low resolution files for the web.
 Logogenie delivers premium all in one logo package with all the files mentioned above, you won’t have to run around or pay extra to obtain these files.